ABOUT THE LOS SEMBRADORES FARMER TRAINING PROJECT:

 For me — the key to farming and to all life’s diversity.
 When we cultivate an abundance of plant life, every other form of life will follow.
 We already have many of the tools we need to adapt to a changing world and climate — and this right to our heritage foods, plant partners and communal knowledge are our greatest assets.”

 2017 – Matthew Encinias (Chimayo), Nicanor Ortega (Arroyo Hondo) and Shane Tolbert (Abiquiu)

 2018 – Essence Quintana (Llano), Augustine Gonzales (Chamisal), Emily Arasim (Tesuque) and Jordan Lucero (Chimayo/Santa Fe)

 2019 – Corilia Ortega (Arroyo Hondo) and Alejandro Mondragon (Llano)

 HOW TO GET INVOLVED:

-Los Sembradores farm apprentices must be at least 18 years of age – have their own transportation to and from the Chamisal, NM training site – and be able to commit to 16-20 hours of work per week for 9 months, generally from late February to late November.
+Los Sembradores farm apprentices must be at least 18 years of age – and be able to commit to 16-20 hours of work per week for 9 months, generally from late February to late November.
 Apprentices are paid with a weekly work stipend.

 Our program focuses on providing opportunities for rural and land-based New Mexicans who have connections to their acequia systems, but we welcome anyone with interest to contact us.